Scalable Construction of Spiking Neural Networks using up to thousands of GPUs

 \subsection{Point-to-point communication: multi-area model}

-The \nameref{sec:MAM} (MAM) of $32$ vision-related areas of macaque monkey cortex~\cite{Schmidt2017, Schmidt2018} serves as a neuroscientifically relevant model to assess simulator performance in a network with complex, hierarchical architecture and biologically plausible spike statistics.
+The Multi-Area Model (MAM) of $32$ vision-related areas of macaque monkey cortex~\cite{Schmidt2017, Schmidt2018} serves as a neuroscientifically relevant model to assess simulator performance in a network with complex, hierarchical architecture and biologically plausible spike statistics.
 The model represents each area by a $1$\,mm$^2$ patch with the full thickness of the cortex and natural density of neurons and synapses, comprising a total of $4.13 \times 10^6$ neurons and $24.2 \times 10^9$ synapses.
+See Section \ref{sec:MAM} for additional details on the model.
 Simulations are performed in the model’s \textit{metastable state}, reflecting resting-state activity in lightly anesthetized monkeys.
 We use the MPI point-to-point communication protocol for this model. \textit{Point-to-point} protocols enable direct communication between two processes and are advantageous for networks with uneven distribution of neurons or synapses, resulting in highly heterogeneous communication patterns between processes.

 We previously used this model to explore the potential of multi-GPU systems for speeding up the state propagation phase~\cite{Tiddia2022}.
 In that work, the network construction phase is carried out on the CPU.
 As in~\cite{Golosio23_9598}, we call this algorithm \textit{offboard}, to distinguish it from the new \textit{onboard} version that performs this phase directly on the GPU.
-Despite the high degree of variability in the MAM metastable state \cite{Schmidt2018}, the validation of the spike statistics, introduced in section \nameref{sec:validation_spikes} and presented in detail in Appendix \ref{app:validation_spikes}, underlines the compatibility between the two versions.
+Moreover, in~\cite{Tiddia2022} we compared the results of the spike statistics with the CPU version of the NEST simulator.
+Similarly to what has been done in that work, we here validated the results of the spike statistics of the model with respect to the previous version of the simulation code.
+Despite the high degree of variability in the MAM metastable state \cite{Schmidt2018}, the validation, introduced in Section \ref{sec:validation_spikes} and presented in detail in Appendix \ref{app:validation_spikes}, underlines the compatibility between the two versions.